jnopareboateng/ml-library/crude-oil-forecast/readme.md

+# Brent Crude Oil Prices Forecasting - Ghana

+## Overview
-# Comparative Analysis of Short-term Forecasting Models For Brent Crude Oil Prices in Ghana.
+- This project is a deep dive into forecasting Brent Crude Oil prices in Ghana.

-This repository is dedicated to our final year projects on Time Series Analysis.
-It is intended for educational purposes only.
+- It's a part of our final year project, and we're excited to share our findings and methodologies.

-## Note for Vanessa 🫡🫡
+## For Vanessa
-> Vanessa, this note is specifically for you.
-Feel free to explore and make tweaks as you wish.
+Vanessa, this section is for you.
+Feel free to dig in, modify, and experiment as you see fit.

-## Project Files
+## Project Contents
-The main file that contains our work is `tsa.ipynb`.
+- `tsa.ipynb`: Our main analysis notebook.
+- `Commodity Prices Monthly.csv`: The original dataset.
+- `Pre-processed Data`: The dataset after cleaning and pre-processing.

-## Data Preprocessing
+## Data Notes
-I have preprocessed the data into a format suitable for time series analysis.
+> - **Notice the missing values for the year 2001?**
+> - **That's something we inherited from the original dataset.**
+> - **Keep an eye on that as you analyze.**

-## Model Selection
+## Model Options
-I are uncertain about which variant of modeling to use for decomposing the data: multiplicative or additive.
-Therefore, I have included the results of both models for your consideration.
+We're debating between multiplicative and additive models for data decomposition.
+Check out the results for both in:

-- `additive model.png` - Results of the additive model.
+- `additive model.png`
-- `multiplicative model.png` - Results of the multiplicative model.
+- `multiplicative model.png`

-## Contact
+## Get in Touch
-If you need further information, please call me.
-I may not be able to respond to your text immediately.
+Got questions?
+Call me.
+I might not reply to texts right away, but I'll answer calls when I can.

-## Acknowledgements
+## Thanks!
-Thank you for your interest in this project.
-Good luck! 🫡
+Appreciate your interest in our work.
+Wishing you all the best!

+*Note: This project is for educational purposes only.*